 Langston Hughes is writing a poem of someone who feels that America does not live up to what it should be.
 The tone is angry and resentful.
-This poem is not representing the point of view of one particular group.
-It’s saying that there are many people who’ve come here with hopes and dreams and they’re being let down.
-He’s also saying that there is an economic disparity (difference) between people.
+He points to the people who’ve come here with hopes and dreams and they’re being let down.
+He’s also saying that there is an economic disparity between people.
 In essence, the rich get richer, and the poor get poorer, because there is not equal opportunity.

 Let America Be America Again

 Let it be the dream it used to be.
 Let it be the pioneer on the plain Seeking a home where he himself is free.

 Let America be the dream the dreamers.
 Let it be that great strong land of love.
 Where never kings connive nor tyrants scheme.
 That any man be crushed by one above.

 O, let my land be a land where Liberty Is crowned with no false patriotic wreath, But opportunity is real, and life is free, Equality is in the air we breathe.

 There’s never been equality for me, Nor freedom in this “homeland of the free.”